Same-sex marriage in Michoacán: Background

-After 4 years of legal process, a federal court ruled on 5 March 2014 that the state had unfairly discriminated against a lesbian couple, Alejandra Banderas Rosales and Claudia Brizeiry López Ramos, by preventing them from marrying.
+After four years of legal process, a federal court ruled on 5 March 2014 that the state government had unfairly discriminated against a lesbian couple, Alejandra Banderas Rosales and Claudia López Ramos, by refusing to issue them a marriage license.
 The court ordered the local civil registrar to perform the marriage.
-The couple married in Morelia on 12 March 2014, making them the first same-sex couple to marry in Michoacán.

-On 6 May 2014, it was announced that a second lesbian couple, Elizabeth Cervantes Guerrero and Cecilia González Villanueva, had obtained an amparo, and seven more cases were pending.
-The couple married on 16 May and subsequently on 15 August 2014 applied to register the birth of their twin children, which had also been approved by an amparo.
-It was the first registration in the state of a child born to a same-sex couple.
-Gerardo Herrera Pérez, president of Grupo de Facto Diversidad Sexual en Michoacán, announced that they had collected 100 signatures for a collective amparo in September 2014 and the initiation of the first adoption in the state by a couple who had married in Mexico City.
+The couple married in Morelia on 12 March 2014, marking the first same-sex marriage in Michoacán.
+On 6 May 2014, media outlets reported that a second lesbian couple, Elizabeth Cervantes Guerrero and Cecilia González Villanueva, had obtained an amparo, and seven more cases were pending.
+The couple married on 16 May, and on 15 August applied to register the birth of their twin children, which had also been approved by amparo.
+Subsequently, the De Facto Group for Sexual Diversity in Michoacán announced that it planned to file a collective amparo in September 2014.
+Around the same time, a couple who had married in Mexico City initiated the first adoption process in the state.

+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
+The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
+The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states:

+Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.
+(Note: In some official and indigenous languages of Michoacán: